Predvkill/Naomi/README.md

-# XXX
+# SHADDIX
-Discord Bot By Predvkill
+FIGHT FOR USERS